ugurdar/xai-mlops/README.md

-# PDD_k: Partial Dependence-Based Data Drift Detection with Top-k Features
+# From XAI to MLOps: Explainable Concept Drift Detection with the Partial Dependence Profiles-Based Approach paper

 R implementation of the PDD_k method for concept drift detection using partial dependence profiles.
 PDD_k monitors the top-k most important features via PDP-based L2 and L2-derivative statistics, providing interpretable drift detection for streaming data.